kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 - When field is set to Shared, verify that there is only one headless service

-- When field is set to UniquePerReplica, verify that the number of headless services is lws.Spec.Replicas + 1
+- When field is set to LeadersSharedWorkersDedicated, verify that the number of headless services is lws.Spec.Replicas + 1

 - When updating the field, verify that the correct number of headless services exist after update